Blueprints

 • outputs: Output values exposed by the blueprint

-Properties options
+Properties Options

 Properties defined the input variables that the blueprint will use and how they will be used, including restrictions or origin of variable (from another package).